-- Maintaining the right to sell the property whenever you’d like
+Maintaining the right to sell the property whenever you would like;

 Medicaid and the Lady Bird Deed

 If you need Medicaid to cover the cost of your medical care, you will have to disclose your assets, including how much money and property you have.
-Usually, Medicaid doesn’t count your primary residence, or it is counted up to a certain value.
+Usually, Medicaid does not count your primary residence, or it is only counted up to a certain value.

-You will also have to disclose if you’ve given away any assets in the past few years, called a “look-back” period.
-If you’ve given away valuable assets in order to claim Medicaid benefits, you may be ineligible for Medicaid for a period of time.
+You will also have to disclose if you have given away any assets in the past few years, called a “look-back” period.
+If you have given away valuable assets in order to claim Medicaid benefits, you may be ineligible for Medicaid for a period of time.

 How does a Lady Bird deed fit into this?

-Well, if you transferred your house to one of your children during the look-back period, you might be ineligible for Medicaid.
-But, if you executed a Lady Bird deed during that time, it wouldn’t be considered a transfer because you maintain control over the property and you wouldn’t have to tell Medicaid.
+If you transferred your house to one of your children during the look-back period, you might be ineligible for Medicaid.
+However, if you used a Lady Bird Deed during that time, it would not be considered a transfer because you maintain control over the property.

-And if you’re wondering about the name, it has nothing to do with President Lyndon B. Johnson transferring property to his wife Lady Bird.
-In the 1980s, the Florida lawyer who created the deed used the Johnson family names in an example to show how the deed worked, and the name has stuck ever since.
+If you are wondering about the name, it has nothing to do with President Lyndon B. Johnson transferring property to his wife Lady Bird.
+In the 1980s, the Florida lawyer used the Johnson family names in an example to show how the deed worked, and the name has stuck ever since.